Zvyozdny, Perm Krai: History

+In total, the division had 80 RS-10 ICBMs and 12 RS-22M ICBMs.
+For 40 years, several dozen training launches of strategic missiles have been made, all of them hit the targets.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the closed administrative-territorial formation of Zvyozdny—an administrative unit with the status equal to that of the districts.
 As a municipal division, the closed administrative-territorial formation of Zvyozdny is incorporated as Zvyozdny Urban Okrug.